Nathan-Duckett/Gitlab-Pair-Programming/README.md

-# Gitlab-Pair-Programming
+# Gitlab-Pair-Programming Matrix

-This is a basic utility to traverse a specified project to find out the pair combinations assigned to tickets.
+This is a basic utility to traverse a specified project to find out the pair combinations assigned to tickets to create a pair programming matrix.
 This is used to find out which groups of people have worked together the most and record who should be assigned together more for group work during University courses.

 Some assumptions have been made to ignore listings of issues which contain all team members at once.